 Irma on mandolin

 (Irma) Mandolin was another one of the instruments that we had at home when I was growing up.
 My folks back in Arkansas played, along with guitars and fiddles.
-We had a lovely inlaid flat-back and a pear-back that we bought in Germany.
+We had a lovely inlaid flat-back mandolin and a pear-back mandoline that we bought in Germany.
 I learned enough chords to play in all the most popular keys.
 The great thing about the mandolin: it was small, and my hands just fit!
 My sisters and I would pick out a few tunes, but mostly we played chords when we were singing.
 With the climate change from Germany to New Mexico, they eventually dried up and became unplayable, so we've bought others to have around.
 I listen to people like Chris Thiele, and marvel that human hands can actually move that fast.

-Scott on mandolin
+Scott on mandolin<

 (Scott) Growing up, I wasn't really exposed to bluegrass instruments or music, never thought about mandolin.
 My dad's father was a professional string band musician in Missouri who reportedly played anything and everything with strings, and my dad had a specific distaste for that style of music.
 Not for any aesthetic reasons, but because his bed was the living room couch, and when the band was over to practice, he couldn't go to bed when he wanted.
 He was a radio operator in World War II on Navy PBY Catalina and PBM Mariner flying boats, and my mom was an Army nurse.
 Their music was primarily big band, jazz, so mandolin just wasn't in my childhood experiences.
 In college, my roommate who was in Irma's band with me had a mandolin, and I had a few tunes I would play on it from time to time.
 Irma also had one from Germany that we'd play occasionally.
-As we got more and more into Celtic music, I developed a great appreciation for some of the fantastic bazouki playing by folks like Andy Irvine.
+As we got more and more into Celtic music, I developed a great appreciation for some of the fantastic bouzouki playing by folks like Andy Irvine.
 Because the long neck of a bouzouki exceeds the reach of my small hands, I ended up getting an octave mandolin instead.
-I keep it tuned to GDAE, just like a regular mando.
+I keep it tuned to GDAE, just like a regular mando (but an octave lower).

 Fiddle